Lions‘ Bridge

 Photo: Bin im Garten, CC BY-SA 3.0.

-Sofia is the capital of Bulgaria.
-It is also the biggest city in the country with about 2 million citizens.
-Today, Sofia is a dynamic European capital, distinguished by its unique combination of European and communist-style architecture as well as many beautiful Orthodox churches.
+Sofia is the capital and largest city of Bulgaria, with about 2 million citizens.
+It is a dynamic European capital, distinguished by its unique combination of European and communist-style architecture as well as many beautiful Orthodox churches, including the grand Alexander Nevsky Cathedral and the medieval frescos of Boyana Church.

 Yavorov